Moyez Uddin

 Moyez Uddin (17 March 1930 – 27 September 1984) was a Bangladesh Awami League politician and a Jatiya Sangsad member.

 Early life

-Uddin was born on 17 March 1930 in Barahak, Kaligonj upazilla, Gazipur District, East Bengal, British India.
+Uddin was born on 17 March 1930 in Barahara, Kaligonj upazilla, Gazipur District, East Bengal, British India.
 In 1955, he graduated from University of Dhaka with a master's degree.
 He later earned a law degree from the University of Dhaka and started working as a lawyer.

 Career

 Uddin was involved with Awami League from the very beginning of the party and was a close associate of Sheikh Mujibur Rahman.
 He was the convenor of Agartala Conspiracy case committee.
 He served as the General Secretary of the greater Dhaka District unit of Bangladesh Awami League.
 He was a member of the Mukti Bahini and fought in the Bangladesh Liberation war.
 He was elected to Parliament from Kaliganj as a Bangladesh Awami League candidate in 1973.
 He served as the vice-president of Bangladesh Red Cross Society from 1977 to 1984.